Neuregulin

-Neuregulins or neuroregulins are a family of four structurally related proteins that are part of the EGF family of proteins.
+Neuregulins are a family of four structurally related proteins that are part of the EGF family of proteins.
 These proteins have been shown to have diverse functions in the development of the nervous system and play multiple essential roles in vertebrate embryogenesis including: cardiac development, Schwann cell and oligodendrocyte differentiation, some aspects of neuronal development, as well as the formation of neuromuscular synapses.

 Included in the family are heregulin; neu differentiation factor; acetylcholine receptor synthesis stimulator; glial growth factor; and sensory and motor-neuron derived factor.
 Multiple family members are generated by alternate splicing or by use of several cell type-specific transcription initiation sites.
 In general, they bind to and activate the erbB family of receptor tyrosine kinases (erbB2 (HER2), erbB3 (HER3), and erbB4 (HER4)), functioning both as heterodimers and homodimers.